kntu-db/quera-db/README.md

 - [ ] Add public after archieve for class
 - [ ] Remove these entities and change to property: Semester, Address, LinkType, Field, ProblemTag
 - [ ] Convert all weak entities to strong entity (All entities should have id as primary key)
+- [ ] Remove entity company size and replace it to approximate size

 ## How to contribute
 ---